spookier/Rose/README.md

 pip install -r requirements.txt

 # Ready to develop!
 Run main.py as administrator when testing
 echo "Development environment ready!
-Use 'conda activate leagueunlocked' to activate this environment in future sessions."
+Use 'conda activate rose' to activate this environment in future sessions."
 ```